umd-coding-workshop/workshops/tutorial1/exercise3/README.md

 One more...

     ls [0-9]*

+7) By now, you can see that using wildcards to extend file pathnames (i.e. globbing) is a quick way of exapnding your searching powers beyond known-file searching.
+There are a few other 'shell-isms' that will be useful when constructing search terms and file paths.

+Before starting these steps, let's move into a sub-directory

+    cd sub1

+Let's try one of the most common directory shortcuts

+    ls ../*.*

+The '..' indicates that a command should be executed in the parent directory of the current directory.
+This should be familiar already because it is used to navigate to a parent directory using the 'cd ..' command.

+A similar command is the single dot (.) command.

+    ls ./*.*

+The single dot indicates that a given command should be performed within the current directory.
+While it may seem that this is redundant, it will become increasingly important as you develop increasingly complex BASH scripts.

+Last but not least, let's try the tilde (~) command.

+    ls ~/*.*

+The tilde is BASH shorthand for a users home directory.

+All three of these directory shortcuts will help you to build better commands in BASH.

+8) One last element that we'll discuss in this exercise is the concept of quoting and escaping.

+Firstly, let's get back up to the exercise3 directory.

+    cd ..

+Sometimes, you may wish to search on a character that already has a specific meaning in the BASH shell context.
+For example, let's try...

+    ls !

 globbing (and other special shell-isms like ., .., and ~) quoting/escaping (single vs. double, interactions with globbing)